habibkhadri1/CapstoneProjectFinal/README.md

 It is relatively common knowledge that cardiovascular disease is the leading cause of mortality worldwide, accounting for more than 17M deaths annually.
 Thus, it is clearly important to explore the significance of symptoms, health factors, and other indicators as they relate to heart disease.
 Trained algorithms would be able to help doctors identify patterns in large amounts of data, which can improve accuracy and timeliness of diagnoses.
 In addition, it would decrease pressure on medical professionals and have some positive effect on the cost, efficiency, and price of medical treatment.
 This project uses patient data such as heart rate, age, sex, and other cardiovascular indicators to train supervised classification models, the best of which predict heart disease diagnosis with ~87% accuracy.

-We would like to note that the data for this project was sourced from the UCI Machine Learning Repository, linked [here](https://archive.ics.uci.edu/ml/index.php).
+I would like to note that the data for this project was sourced from the UCI Machine Learning Repository, linked [here](https://archive.ics.uci.edu/ml/index.php).

 ## Establishing an Understanding of the Problem
 ### Risk-Factors of Cardiovascular Disease